This article applies to the Admin Console > General > Feature/UI Settings > Allow Creation of Custom SQL Objects setting.

-Beginning with version 2018.1, administrators have the ability to allow end-users to create reports using custom report-level SQL objects written in the end-user interface.
+Beginning with v2018.1, administrators have the ability to allow end-users to create reports using custom report-level SQL objects written in the end-user interface.

 See Report Wizard: SQL Categories, for info on how end-users will be able to use this feature.